 Logistical tasks such as scheduling multiple interviews can be challenging for small-scale recruiting teams.
 Back-and-forth email exchanges can take away the team's valuable time.
 Keen-eyed recruiters understand that candidates can form opinions about a business from everything, even from an interview invitation.
 A delayed invitation can mean that the company is not 100% invested in a candidate or just incompetent.

 The use of interview scheduling tools is a game-changer, enabling small recruiting groups to achieve big results.
 This campus recruiting technology helps optimize, automate and synchronize the entire scheduling process, freeing recruiters from time-consuming manual jobs.
 Here are some features that can transform your way of interviewing:

 - Can hold diverse types of interviews: Scheduling a one-on-one session is very simple.
 However, organizing multiple individuals for a session like a panel interview can be a challenge.
-Some scheduling solutions can help users host various forms of interviews.
-For example, Rakuna’s interview scheduling solution can help users host 1-1, panel, phone, video, in-person, back-to-back, all-day interviews - all according to your needs.
+Some scheduling solutions can help employer host various forms of interviews.
+For example, Rakuna's interview scheduling solution can help employer host 1-1, panel, phone, video, in-person, back-to-back, all-day interviews - all according to your needs.

 - Task automation: Some applications can send reminders and confirmation emails in your place.
 Manually handling these tasks means you can forget to inform a candidate or recruiter of changes.
 By ensuring each individual received logistical details such as interview time, an interview scheduling tool can help reduce the no-show rate.

 - Calendar management: Recruiters and candidates alike are spoiled with calendar apps choices; most commonly seen are iCal, Google Calendar, or Microsoft Outlook.
 An interview scheduling tool allows users to synchronize different calendar types.
 Time management will feel like a breeze when you can access all your schedule on a single platform.